Yuu6798/ugh3-metrics-lib/README.md

 ### Dataset Build
 The `build_dataset.py` script bundles CSV files under `raw/` and recalculates metrics into a Parquet dataset.
+When `--out-csv` is supplied, `datasets/current.csv` is also produced.

 *If 'RAW_DATA_URL' is not set, the nightly workflow skips the build step.*